-Many popular, high-use areas like Mount Rainier, Mount Shasta, Denali, and Mount Hood—the list is ever-growing—require you to pack out your waste.
+Many popular, high-use areas like Mount Rainier, Mount Shasta, Denali, and Mount Hood require you to pack out your waste.
 Some hikers pack out their poo even when they don't have to, in the interest of trying to make as little impact on the environment as possible.

 Having the proper supplies—mainly a reliable, sanitary receptacle and hand sanitizer—is essential.
 You have several options, from store-bought waste bags to homemade, rudimentary containers.
-(Note: even if you plan to dig and bury, it's a good practice to carry pack-it-out supplies anyway, for emergency circumstances we'll address later.)
+(Note: even if you plan to dig and bury, it's a good practice to carry pack-it-out supplies anyway, for emergency circumstances.)

-Cleanwaste Go Anywhere Toilet Kit Wag Bag (Photo Credit: Mike Mineart)
+Cleanwaste Go Anywhere Toilet Kit Wag Bag (Photo: Mike Mineart)

 Note that “blue bags” do not contain the chemicals that WAG bags do, and should only be used where recommended by a specific land manager, such as at Mt.
 Rainier.

-You can create your own waste bag using an interior/pickup bag, pre-packed with kitty litter if you wish, which functions similar to Poo Powder, and a larger, sturdy outer bag—think freezer-weight Ziploc.
+You can create your own waste bag using an interior/pickup bag, pre-packed with kitty litter, which functions similar to Poo Powder, and a larger, sturdy outer bag—think freezer-weight Ziploc.
 Heavy-duty trash compactor bags work as a waste trash bag.
 If bags don't seem sturdy enough, some people use a coffee can as their outer container.
 Tupperware with a snug-fitting lid that you're certain you no longer need in the kitchen would work, too.

 Put the bag on the ground, using a few small rocks to hold it in place (no one wants a poorly timed gust of wind to send the bag flying).
 Poop directly into the bag with the poop powder in it.